csc699/Peterest/README.md

 ### 2. Screen Archetypes

 * Login
-* Reister - User signs up or logs into their account
+* Register - User signs up or logs into their account
   * Upon downloading of the application, the user is prompted to sign up or log in to gain access.
   * Upon reopening of the application, the user stays logged in.
 * Profile Screen